distbit0/distbit.xyz/_posts/2026-02-03-actually-impact-futures.md

 `expected_correction = 2 · probability_a · (1-probability_a) · (true_impact - market_impact_TWAP)`.

 This rule does not make settlement's conditional or unconditional expected value equal the correct impact whenever the market TWAP is wrong.
 It instead gives the market a low-gain external error signal without amplifying random oracle noise or creating deliberately extreme tail corrections.
-Under the pricing assumptions above, any positive correction still makes the true impact the unique frictionless fixed point while both outcomes have nonzero probability.
-In practice, the alignment incentive becomes weak near extreme probabilities and can be outweighed by trading costs, risk aversion, or limited arbitrage capital.
+Under the pricing assumptions above, it still makes the true impact the unique frictionless fixed point while both outcomes have nonzero probability, although market frictions can overwhelm the weak alignment incentive near extreme probabilities.

 A related [self-resolving prediction market design](https://arxiv.org/abs/2306.04305) could settle to the market's own TWAP in most cases and directly to the noisy external calculation in randomly selected cases.
 That also adds an external anchor, but concentrates the oracle's variance in the selected settlements.
 The unweighted rule instead uses the external observation every time at low gain, spreading its influence across all settlements without rare full-oracle resolution.
 This comparison assumes that obtaining the external observation for every settlement is feasible.

-Settlement weighting therefore trades expected-value accuracy against noise and tail risk.
-Making settlement conditionally or unconditionally correct requires scaling the observed error enough to recover the full impact forecast error.
-This can assign extreme weight either to small, noisy deltas in common outcomes or to rare outcomes.
-Reliability weighting allocates more of the correction to observations expected to contain a stronger signal relative to their noise, improving the risk-adjusted incentive for the market price to track the intended underlying.
-Leaving the error unweighted avoids amplification but supplies only a partial expected correction.
-No rule simultaneously guarantees exact expected-value anchoring, low ordinary variance, and bounded rare-state corrections.
+The choice is therefore between statewise accuracy with common-state noise amplification, exact unconditional anchoring with rare tails, and low-variance partial anchoring.
+No rule simultaneously guarantees exact expected-value anchoring, low ordinary variance, and limited rare-state corrections.

 These rules reduce non-adversarial measurement noise; they are not manipulation-resistance mechanisms.
 A manipulator can influence `market_impact_TWAP` and may also influence the probability or spot inputs.
 The choice of oracle safeguards remains a separate problem.